BEQUESTS

 Additional Information

 Current charitable gift annuity (payments begin within one year).
 With a current gift annuity, you may transfer cash or property in exchange for our promise to pay you fixed payments beginning as early as this year.
-You will receive an income tax charitable deduction this year for the value of your gift to The Mansfield Mountaineer Foundation.
+You will receive an income tax charitable deduction this year for the value of your gift to The Mansfield University Mountaineer Foundation.

 Deferred charitable gift annuity (for payments at future date).
 Perhaps you are not ready to begin receiving payments until a future date, such as when you retire.
 With a deferred gift annuity, you establish the gift annuity today, receive a charitable income tax deduction this year, but defer the payments until a designated date sometime in the future.
 Best of all, because you deferred the payments, your annual payment will be higher when the payments start than they would have been with a current gift annuity.